Ketoacyl synthase: 3-Ketoacyl-ACP synthase I

 In Escherichia coli, for example, this enzyme is used to construct fatty acyl chains through a three step Claisen condensation reaction.
 The reaction will start with a trans thioesterfication of the acyl primer substrate.
 The donor substrate is then decarboxylated, forming a carbanion internmediate, which will attack C1 of the primer substrate, and create the elongated acyl chain.

 There are a number of molecules known to be inhibitors of synthase I. For example, in certain cases, acyl-CoA itself inhibits the enzyme at high concentrations in Escherichia coli.
 Cerulenin is known to inhibit synthase I in Carthamus tinctorius, Spinacia oleracea, Brassica napus, Allium ampeloprasu, Streptococcus pneumoniae, Escherichia coli, Mycobacterium tuberculosis, and many more.
 In Mycobacterium tuberculosis, palmitoyl-CoA is an inhibitor, and thiolactomycin is as well in a number of organisms.

-The optimal pH range varies greatly from organism to organism, but overall tends to lie between 5.5-8.5.
+The optimal pH range varies greatly from organism to organism, but overall tends to lie between 5.5 and 8.5.
 Optimal temperature is the same, with 20 °C on one end of the spectrum, but 37 °C on the other.